 Most people begin image processing with the free software GIMP or use Adobe Photoshop.
 While these programs are great to start out with – especially for those already familiar with daytime photography and image processing – they are limited in the ways they can improve astronomical imaging.
 A better solution is PixInsight.
 The 60-day trial is free; the full version is quite expensive but well worth the money.

 Another piece of software you might want to consider is NINA.
 NINA – a free, open-source software application – can allow you to automate your entire imaging setup, to the point that all you need to do is polar align, focus, and then select objects and exposure length – it even star aligns your mount for you!

 The below books are often cited as great resources for both beginners and more advanced photographers.

 Building an astrophotography setup takes lots of thought to get everything to mesh together.
-A good astrophotography setup is a cohesive system where every piece of equipment has features that compliment each other.
-We hope that this article made this process easier by explaining some of the ways that equipment needs to fit and what equipment you need to get started as easy and hassle-free as possible.
+A good astrophotography setup is a cohesive system where every piece of equipment has features that complement each other.
+We hope that this article made this process easier by explaining some of the ways that equipment needs to fit and what equipment you need to get started as easily and hassle-free as possible.